 I finally got his gloves off of him to find his skin peeling .
-This upset me greatly, I was not going to sit by and let this phobia he had hurt him so I changed gloves.
+I was not going to sit by and let this phobia he had hurt him so I changed gloves.
 I realized the material used to make the gloves was making his hands sweaty.
 It was impossible to find cotton gloves anywhere.
-In an effort to dry wet gloves we used a blow dryer, this had a warming effect on the glove also.
+In an effort to dry wet gloves we used a blow dryer.
+(I’m starting to dig another hole unbeknownst to me!
+O.C.D. routines were rearing up it’s head).
+The hair dryer had a warming effect on the glove also.
 It seems that he also thought he had horrible hands possibly because they felt extra sensitive.
 An extra teacher was called in at the time to help him understand how he was feeling.
 Constant wear of gloves poses a few problems when it comes to washing the darned things.

-I didn’t understand what was happenning only that I wanted him to be comfortable, Then it seemed to occur that because it had grown cold during the winter months that the gloves had to be warm when he put them on, so they were dried in a certain section of the house before he put them on to go to school.
+I didn’t understand what was happening only that I wanted him to be comfortable.
+Then it seemed to occur that because it had grown cold during the winter months that the gloves had to be warm when he put them on.
+They were dried in a certain section of the house before he put them on to go to school.
+(Another localised routine).
 This went on for quite some time or there would be loud protestations from Junior.
-Well, requests to dry the socks started happenning at school, when he was due to come home from school, and the hair dryer – oh the hair dryer!
+Well, requests to dry the socks started happening at school!
+The hair dryer – oh the hair dryer!
 I just determined I would not put up with it any more and I told him that I was not going to do it any more.
 He screamed and shouted at me.
 I feel defeated.
 I decided not to assist the set routine.

-Most of all I want to create a place where my boys can thrive because I accept you as you are.
+Most of all I want to create a place where my boys can thrive.
+I accept you as you are.
 Where it is ok to be how you are and who you are.
 Who you are may be different from everybody else and you know what.
 That’s ok!
 Whatever differences you have, well I just love it.
 I can’t do anything else, I just can’t.